ShijieZhang0529/Naive-Bayes-Classifier-from-scratch/README.md

-# Naive-Bayes-Classifier-from-scratch
+# Naive Bayes Classifier from scratch
-I implement Naive Bayes Classifier from scratch
+I implement Naive Bayes Classifier from scratch and compare it with the performance of sklearn.